minprog/project/flask/books/books.md

 ### openlibrary.org API

 [`openlibrary.org`](https://openlibrary.org) is an open library catalog.
 It tries to keep track of every published book.
 Perhaps most importantly for us, it exposes a free to use API.
-Allowing us to build on top of their work.
-See <https://openlibrary.org/developers/api> for all what is available.
+Allowing us to build on top of their work for free.
+See <https://openlibrary.org/developers/api> for all that is available to us.

 In particular you are going to use the `Covers API` to retrieve cover images for books.
 All the details are here: <https://openlibrary.org/dev/docs/api/covers>